saeedmoazami/OpenAI-gym-baselines-quick-start-guide-for-reinforcement-learning-RL-algorithm-development/README.md

-<h1 style="text-align: justify;">OpenAI (gym, baselines) quick start guide for reinforcement learning algorithm development</h1>
+<h1 style="text-align: center;"> OpenAI (gym, baselines) quick start guide for reinforcement learning algorithm development </h1>
-<p style="text-align: justify;"><br />This document provides the first required steps for getting everything ready to research in reinforcement learning using OpenAI gym simulation environments and PyBullet physics engines.
+<p style="text-align: justify;"><br/>This document provides the first required steps for getting everything ready to research in reinforcement learning using OpenAI gym simulation environments and PyBullet physics engines.
 The are a few things that should be noted:</p>
 <ul style="text-align: justify;">
 <li>The aim of this repository is to save the initial time students spend to start working on reinforcement learning.</li>
 <li>You can NOT learn reinforcement learning here, it has been assumed that you have some level of familiarity with&nbsp;reinforcement learning and want to use this document to start tools that require to implement algorithms quickly.</li>
 </ul>
 <p style="text-align: justify;">This document has been provided as part of my teaching assistant responsibilities for the machine learning course at Lamar University, instructed by Prof. P. Doerschuk.</p>
 <p style="text-align: justify;">Please feel free to contact me (<a href="mailto:moazami.iut@gmail.com">moazami.iut@gmail.com</a>) if you have any questions.</p>
-<p style="text-align: justify;">&nbsp;</p>
 <ul style="text-align: justify;">
 <li>
 <h2><strong>Python installation:</strong></h2>